PMOA-TTS: Introducing the PubMed Open Access Textual Times Series Corpus: Survival Analysis Pipeline

 We developed a survival analysis framework to evaluate the prognostic value of textual information encoded in the time series for time until death prediction.
 Our approach follows a two-stage process:

-\begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=0pt] \item \textbf{Embedding Extraction}: Each textual time series is converted to a textual context in the format \texttt{"(time) clinical event [SEP] ...
+\begin{enumerate} \item \textbf{Embedding Extraction}: Each textual time series is converted to a textual context in the format \texttt{"(time) clinical event [SEP] ...
 [SEP] (time) clinical event [SEP]"} and processed using various pre-trained language models to obtain dense vector representations.
-For encoder models (BERT, RoBERTa, ModernBERT, etc.), we extract the \texttt{[CLS]} token embedding, while for decoder models (LLaMA, DeepSeek), we compute the mean-pooled embedding over all non-padding tokens.
+For encoder models (BERT, RoBERTa, ModernBERT, etc.), we extract the \texttt{[CLS]} token embedding, while for decoder models (\texttt{Llama}, \texttt{DeepSeek-R1}), we compute the mean-pooled embedding over all non-padding tokens.